Best Guide To Molentargius Natural Park

 BIKING – If you don’t have your own bike, you can rent a city bike close to the entrance of the park in Viale Poetto (the waterfront).
 Bikes are the most comfortable way to explore the area in total freedom.

 GUIDED TOURS – These are all structured in a way so as not to disturb the animals.
 You can go on a small bus tour, a bike tour or a steamboat tour.
 These two guided tour options will give you the possibility to discover the best parts of the park without ever damaging the environment or the animals.
-You will be accompanied by expert guides who will teach you everything you need to know in order to make the best of your time in the park.
+You will be accompanied by expert guides.
+They will teach you everything you need to know in order to make the best of your time in the park.

 During the tour, you will also see some of the structures that were used during the salt works’ times, such as dorms, workshops, dining halls, and all that was necessary to the workers’ life.